Notes and Summaries Pertaining to the Evolution of the Major U.S. Political Parties

 WHAT IS A POLITICAL FACTION?
 To understand how the parties switched/changed/evolved, one has to understand political factions.
 A political faction is a group of people who form a coalition around key voter issues or a voter platform (which contains “planks” AKA stances on voter issues).
 Key voter issues include government size, positions on trade, positions on welfare, positions on social justice, positions on the environment, etc. The major U.S. parties are, from this perspective, best thought of as coalitions of factions.
 For example, the Democrats contain humanists, environmental activists, business minded “neoliberals,” progressives focused on workers rights, anti-elite progressives, social justice progressives, etc. while the modern Republicans contain the religious right, business minded “neocons,” paleocon Tea Party types, libertarians, constitutionalists, etc. Each party houses elite and populist factions from different geographic regions of the U.S., some cities, some rural areas, who share general ideology regarding key issues.
 It is the differences between factions in the parties that allow for the many changes

-KNOW NOTHINGS AND LINCOLN: One important note in the overarching debate is that the Know Nothings were nativist populists in the Whig party before the Civil War.
-They were founded in 1844 some good years after they may have cast a vote for Jackson Democrats in the Era of Good Feelings.
-Like the northern anti-Federalists in the founding days, these were akin to a modern Northern Tea Party Republican.
-When the Know Nothings are in the Whigs, it can look as though “nothing switched.”
-We can almost trace a line from Know Nothings to northern McKinley Republicans to Hoover to the modern era.
-When we trace this type of American through history, we see that the faction wasn’t in the Whigs at the time of Lincoln.
+KNOW-NOTHINGS AND LINCOLN: One important note in the overarching debate is that the Know Nothings were nativist populists in the Whig party before the Civil War.
+They were founded in 1844 some good years after their members may have cast a vote for Jackson Democrats in the Era of Good Feelings.
+Like the Northern anti-Federalists and socially conservative Federalists in the founding days, these were akin to modern Northern Tea Party Republicans.
+When the Know-Nothings are in the Whig Party, it can look as though “nothing switched.”
+We can almost trace a line from Know-Nothings, to northern McKinley Republicans, to Hoover to the modern era.
+When we trace this type of American ideology throughout history, we see that the faction wasn’t in the Whigs at the time of Lincoln (in 1860 there were four clear factions).
 Lincoln by his own admission was “no know nothing.”
 This faction too “changed parties” over time despite not keeping their “know nothing” title.
 As noted, they tended to be in the Republican party by name, especially as more and more immigrants came to America after the Civil War.
 Immigrants are typically supported by Democrats in any era.
 On that note, I’d like to also clarify that Republicans, Federalists, and Whigs have typically been less welcoming to immigrants despite all the other changes.
-This is part of why they have also tended to be the “nationalist party” throughout history, casting aside the argument that the Confederates were a type of nationalist.
+This is part of why they have also tended to be the “nationalist party” throughout history.
+Here one should note that the Confederates were a type of nationalist (its just that their idea on what the nation should look like was not in-line with the rest of the nation).
 This is an indication that there is “no clean switch.”
 There were many changing factions, platforms, planks, ideologies, etc.

 Then Again, the Bourbons: So know-nothings were whig-like and the Confederates were most certainly always in the South and had been Democrats up until the era following Civil Rights (then they test out Dixiecrat and American Independent parties before finally becoming Republican).
 That is pretty clear.
 However, on the point above, there is a very real thing called Bourbon Liberal Redeemers and another very real thing called Party Bosses.
 These are elements that were in the Gilded Age Democrats and still in the party today.
 We can see them as “Elite Oligarchs” who caused some of the modern South’s problems.
 That is fair, and a fair version of that viewpoint can be seen in V. O. Key’s classic Southern Politics in State and Nation.
 Also to be fair, we can see the relationship between elite conservative neocons and the modern south as this… same F’ing thing (which is, social issues aside, still elites using poor whites, and that is not much better, right?)
 A northern Ghetto is a shame, but it was a shame back in the days of Bill “the Butcher” of NYC when the North was Republican (in this same way, the black belt is a shame, but it was also a shame back then, and it has never had much to do with the North).
 This line of thinking doesn’t prove or disprove the party switch, it only shows how history is complex.
 We know the history of Carter, Byrd, the Gores, and Clinton, but we also know the history of Strom Thurmond, Lester Maddox, and Bo Callaway too (and it is from this lens that we see the changes).
 Today the charge against the Democrat is the same as the charge against the old Radical Republican.
 The modern charge that a D’souza makes is “Democrats are trying to get the black vote / immigrant vote to keep the poor white man oppressed under welfare” but Progressives/Radicals say to this what they have since the 1800’s, “no, this is a moral issue not an issue of Hobbesian domination”.
 Maybe this is just Bernie and Billy-Bob slinging mud at each other over divisive social issues, not listening to the other, while the elites divide, conquer, and benefit?
 But, again, on the moral issue, Progressives from Bryan, to the Roosevelts, to Henry A. Wallace have made their main issue the idea that social justice and civil rights are human rights.
 So it is like “the States’ Rights” of progressives if that makes sense.
 There is probably room for debate, but to conflate that with Confederatism in such a flippant way as this… is like “super confusing” and “super annoying” (here is the true version of that).
 Even at the time the Bryan faction and States’ Rights faction were not the same faction.
 They did however, form a union called the Democratic Party.
 So who knows what the future holds?